j o e s o r b a r a [ d o t ] c o m . g a l l e r y . s o u n d s

 recorded by john sorenson @ reaction studios in toronto, dec 2002

-this is an old composition of mine that we recorded during the session for ken aldcroft's "from our time" record. my friend, jason cline, made this wonderfully odd cartoon for it some time later for his now defunct website, envirojay [dot] com. feel free to ask, but i'm afraid i have absolutely no idea...
+This is an old composition of mine that we recorded during the session for Ken Aldcroft's "From Our Time" record.
+Jason Cline made this wonderfully odd cartoon for it some time later for his now defunct website.
+Feel free to ask, but I'm afraid I have absolutely no idea...

 [ watch ]